-Mr Kinsey

-Joining the Sixth Form at Welshpool High School has many benefits.
+Mr J Kinsey, Deputy Headteacher Joining the Sixth Form at Welshpool High School has many benefits.
 If you have been with us in KS3 and KS4 the staff will already know you well and be able to work to your strengths.
-If you are new to our Sixth form, I am sure you will settle in quickly as we have a welcoming and friendly school community.
-We are an established local provider with a strong track record of good results for our students You will also be able to make use of the dedicated Sixth Form common room and we also have a newly decorated study and computer area for sixth formers, where students attend independent study each week.
-The Powys led Laptop Scheme also means that you will have access to loan a laptop during your time at the Sixth Form.
+If you are new to our Sixth Form, I am sure you will settle in quickly as we have a welcoming and friendly community.
+We are an established local provider with a strong track record of good results for our students.
+You will also be able to make use of the dedicated Sixth Form common room and we also have a newly decorated study and computer area for sixth formers, where students attend independent study each week.
 You may also be eligible to apply for the weekly Educational Maintenance Allowance [EMA] to help support you whilst you study.

-If you would like any further information, or you have any questions about any aspect of 6th Form life, please feel free to contact Mrs W Jones (Head of 6th Form) or Mr J Kinsey (Deputy Headteacher) for assistance.

-INTRODUCTION from the Head Students

-Welshpool High School has always been excellent at providing high quality education and the staff are exceptional at helping to create a smooth and comfortable transition into sixth form education at Welshpool.
+If you would like any further information, or you have any questions about any aspect of Sixth Form life, please feel free to contact Ms M Jones (Head of Sixth Form) or Mr J Kinsey (Deputy Headteacher) for assistance.
+INTRODUCTION from the Head Students Welshpool High School has always been excellent at providing high quality education and the staff are exceptional at helping to create a smooth and comfortable transition into sixth form education at Welshpool.
 The teachers at Welshpool have a clear focus on helping each individual to reach their full potential by creating an exceptional learning environment through their consistent support and mentoring.
 Academic achievement and progress are high priorities, providing an opportunity to excel for those working hard.
 Students have access to many resources throughout their time here, including the online programmes and materials to further their understanding of both their subjects and extracurricular activities.
 We have been able to form strong relationships with many of our teachers and fellow students during the time we have spent here, which has provided us with a support network and enabled us to continue to develop academically and in all other aspects of life.
 Staff have supported and encouraged us to create our own opportunities that suit our personal goals to help us and the Sixth Form excel, through clubs like chess and fundraisers.
 For more information, please visit the Welshpool High School website to learn more about the transition to this school; and do not hesitate to contact the school if you have any further queries.

-Head StudentsAlan Wiltshire-Fessey and Maddie Wilson

-COLLABORATIVE PROVISION ACROSS POWYS

-We are proud to be part of Chweched Powys Sixth which allows students to study across Powys.
+Head Students: Hope Williams and Joshua Evans COLLABORATIVE PROVISION ACROSS POWYS We are proud to be part of Chweched Powys Sixth which allows students to study across Powys.

-For more information about our Sixth Form or Chweched Powys Sixth please visit the online portal which is available at http://powys6.cymru
+For more information about our Sixth Form or Chweched Powys Sixth please visit the online portal which is available at http://powys6.cymru E-SGOL Students will also have access to E-sgol courses running across Powys.

-E-SGOL

-Students will also have access to E-sgol courses running across Powys.
 E-sgol is an initiative supported by the Welsh Government to develop opportunities in online learning.
 Subjects offered as E-sgol courses will be clearly identified to students.